BoxCast Team • October 31, 2018

 If you'd like a breakdown of different levels of production setups, check out this post.
-But otherwise, read on. 👇
+Otherwise, read on.

-When looking at PTZ cameras for live streaming externally, you will most likely be looking at clean HDMI and SDI outputs.
-These outputs will allow you to connect your camera directly to your encoder or your switcher.
+When looking at PTZ cameras for live streaming externally, you'll most likely be looking at clean HDMI and SDI outputs.
+These outputs allow you to connect your camera directly to your encoder or your switcher.

-The next thing you'll want to consider is the overall video quality of your PTZ camera.
-While many different factors contribute to the quality of your video, resolution and frame rate are two of the most important aspects.
-If you need some background on each of those, we have you covered here:
+The next thing to consider is the overall video quality of your PTZ camera.
+Many different factors contribute to the quality of your video — resolution and frame rate are two of the most important aspects.
+If you need some background, we've got you covered:

 Generally, look for at least 1080p (if not 4K) for video resolution.
-If your content is sports or anything else with a decent amount of motion, look for a camera that can output up to 60 fps, otherwise you can get away with 30 fps output.
+If your content is sports or anything else with a decent amount of motion, look for a camera that can output up to 60 fps (frames per second) — otherwise, you can get away with 30 fps output.

-There are two types of camera zooming: optical and digital.
-An optical zoom is the high-quality true zoom lens.
-The digital zoom, on the other hand is digital processing within the camera that enlarges the middle of an image and trims off the sides.
+There are two kinds of camera zooming: optical and digital.
+An optical zoom is the high-quality, true zoom lens.
+A digital zoom, on the other hand, is digital processing within the camera that enlarges the middle of an image and trims off the sides.
 Digital zoom decreases the quality of the image.

 Resolution: 1080p 60 fps

 Your cameras are only part of the PTZ setup.
-If you're operating a PTZ camera and looking to utilize the panning/tilting and zooming functionality, you will also need a controller.
+If you're operating a PTZ camera and looking to use the panning/tilting/zooming functionality, you'll also need a controller.

 PTZ controllers feature joysticks as well as toggles for zooming.
-They operate on various control protocols (like VISCA), so, make sure that your controller is compatible with your camera.
+They operate on various control protocols (like VISCA), so make sure your controller is compatible with your camera.

-For more information on live streaming gear, check out our guide to the best live streaming equipment.
+Want more recommendations on streaming gear?
+Read our guide to the best live streaming equipment.